 The Foundation Course is for the complete beginner.
 It is designed to give students a thorough introduction to the craft of drawing and painting.
-Newcomers are grouped together and as far as possible stay as a cohort throughout their training.
+Newcomers are grouped together and as far as possible stay as a cohort throughout their formal training.

 Instruction is given through 1:1 critiques as well as demonstrations.
 Students are also encouraged to observe their peers and learn from those around them.
 You can read about one student’s experience in our journal.

 Ultimately our aim is to provide the best instruction in an environment that is conducive to your learning.